 Okay, maybe not according to most travel and leisure magazines.
 But there are lots of people who say Hartford's dining scene is downright burgeoning – including a group of young restaurateurs with the ambition, energy and vision to put their money (and some really great food) where their mouths are.

-The Hartford Restaurant Group is the management arm behind a trio of restaurant brands with roots in Greater Hartford.
-HRG restaurants include Agave Grill in Hartford; the Wood-n-Tap Bar & Grill in Hartford, Farmington, Orange, Southington, Rocky Hill, Vernon, Wallingford and TD Homer's Grill, in Southington.
+The Hartford Restaurant Group is the management arm behind a group of restaurants with roots in Greater Hartford.
+HRG restaurants include Agave Grill in Hartford; the Wood-n-Tap Bar & Grill in Hartford, Farmington, Orange, Southington, Rocky Hill, Vernon, Wallingford, Hamden and Newington.

 Come As You Are

 Key to the success of the Wood-n-Tap is the synergy of the partners' individual skill sets.
 Mike Hamlin's expertise in real estate and construction is key to finding suitable locations and building out the facilities.
 Phil Barnett's marketing experience helps give the restaurants their unique personalities and high-visibility throughout Connecticut.
-Wil Quijano and Ken McAvoy use their extensive food and beverage expertise to create the restaurants' innovative menus and manage daily operations.
+Ken McAvoy's extensive food expertise helped create the restaurants' innovative menus and manage daily operations.